 The system determines if the trigger item has any mandatory related items.

 If there are no required related items, the use case ends and the system returns to the calling use case without any related items to add to the transaction.

+If the mandatory relationship type is E-Waste and No E Waste flag is enabled for the transaction IBH, the use case ends and the system returns to the calling use case without any related items to add to the transaction.

 The use case ends and the system returns to the calling use case with related items to add to the transaction.